ga-curriculum/responsive-design-v2/functional-hamburger-nav/README.md

 In the above code, we styled our `cursor` to display as a `pointer` when a user interacts with our menu.

-We also positioned our hamburger label to the right of our header, and created a hamburger icon using the `.line` class.
+We also positioned our hamburger label to the right of our header and created a hamburger icon using the `.line` class.

 Finally, we hid our checkbox using `display:none` under our `#hamburger-btn` declaration.